jonathanpotts/Newsblast/README.md

 ## Logging

 Newsblast.Server saves logging information to **Newsblast.Server.log**.
-You may wish to prune it every so often to prevent unneccessary storage space usage.
+You may wish to prune it every so often to prevent unnecessary storage space usage.